ag-informatics/ag-informatics-course/README.md

 The **Exam** will consist of a mix of short and essay style questions.
 More detail will be shared later in the semester.

-**Late Policy:** You can have three "late days" where you submit work a day late with no questions asked.
+**Late Policy:** You can have three "late days" where you submit work one business day late with no questions asked.
 You can use these for quizzes, labs, and projects part 1 & 2.
 After that, you will be penalised 5% per day late. *The moment you have any issues, please contact me, and we can discuss options.*

 Assessment | Description | Due Dates | Weight
 -----|-----|----- |-----